 Conclusions From This Article

-The article never addresses soy bean meal specifically as a feed for horses.
-Rather it just says soy beans should not be fed to horses while never looking at SBM as an exclusive ingredient in horse feed.
-I agree with the article in that any horse feed that has inflammatory ingredients such as soy bean hulls, soy bean oil or whole soy beans is not beneficial to horses.
-As a side note, soy bean oil is added to lubricate the machines making the feed.
-Remember they must use food grade lubricants to do this.
+The article never addresses soybean meal specifically as a feed for horses.
+Rather it just says soybeans should not be fed to horses while never looking at SBM as an exclusive ingredient in horse feed.
+I agree with the article that any horse feed that has inflammatory ingredients such as soybean hulls, soybean oil or whole soybeans is not beneficial to horses.
+As a side note, soybean oil is added to lubricate the machines making the feed.
+Remember they must use food-grade lubricants to do this.
 SBM has no added oils because it is not made into a pellet.
 The dried flake is hammered into particles the size of coffee grounds.
-Most manufactures add an anti-caking ingredient which apparently has no ill effects on horses.
+Most manufacturers add an anti-caking ingredient that apparently has no ill effects on horses.
 Some add molasses which is ridiculous and unnecessary.

 It is better to look at SBM as a treatment for an illness.
-The goal of feeding SBM is to replace the lost amino acids.
+The goal of feeding SBM is to replace lost amino acids.
 This will restore the proteins used in all of the body systems (connective, integument, immune, neurological, hormonal, vitamin, enzymes and more).
 Once restored, SBM can be removed.
 Like any other manufactured or holistic medicine, there is always a treatment protocol and there are always side effects.
-It is up to the user to weigh every side effects to the benefits of using a medicine.
-To date both in my experience and in researching I have not found any adverse effects to the use of adding soy bean meal to the diet of a horse for 1 to 2 years or until the amino acid reserves have been restored.
-The benefits of feeding SBM to horses in every health system of the horse far outweighs the objections, perceived or real.
+It is up to the user to weigh every side effect to the benefits of using a medicine.
+To date, both in my experience and in research, I have not found any adverse effects to the use of adding soybean meal to the diet of a horse for 1 to 2 years or until the amino acid reserves have been restored.
+The benefits of feeding SBM to horses in every health system of the horse far outweigh the objections, perceived or real.

 If you disagree with this then at least stop feeding all the other things that are causing gut inflammation.
-Stop the protein loss.
+Stop losing protein.